Pope Tech PDF Scanning in Canvas LMS is powered by GrackleDocs PDF Testing engine, which uses the PDF/UA standard for its tests.

 - Metadata and Settings

-These categories then have sub categories.
+These categories have sub-categories:

 Basic Requirements